 However, no claim can be paid to any student without a social security number or a taxpayer identification number.

 Note: Authority cited: Sections 94803, 94877 and 94923, Education Code.
 Reference: Section 94923, 94924 and 94925, Education Code.

 A copy of the documentation describing the institution's licensure, registration, authorization, or certification is made available to any enrolled or prospective student upon request.
 To make this request contact Stratford University Compliance Manager: email@example.com

-The Accrediting Bureau of Health Education Schools (ABHES) accredits the Associate of Applied Science in Medical Assisting program at the Falls Church, Glen Allen, Newport News, and Woodbridge campuses.
+The Accrediting Bureau of Health Education Schools (ABHES) accredits the Associate of Applied Science in Medical Assisting program at the Falls Church, Glen Allen, Newport News, Virginia Beach and Woodbridge campuses.
 ABHES is recognized by the United States Secretary of Education for the accreditation of private, postsecondary institutions in the United States.
 ABHES is located at 7777 Leesburg Pike, Suite 314N, Falls Church, VA 22043, (703) 917-9503, www.abhes.org.

 Stratford University is proud of its industry and educational affiliations.
 We continually expand our connections to establish an even broader range of contacts for our graduates.
 Stratford is affiliated with the following organizations and associations:

 *Note: Affiliations vary by campus location.

 Complaints or concerns about internally unresolved educational experiences should be addressed to the following oversight organizations: